Playwriting

 DAVID: 18-year old guy, the grown up of the trio, not neccesarily not attractive.

-WILLIAM: 18-year old guy, extremely attractive, the least mature of the trio
+TYLER: 18-year old guy, extremely attractive, the least mature of the trio

 Who You Kiss for Fun was developed during the Emerging Writers Cohort with Theatre Mu and has had developmental readings with Picnic Basket Theatre, Jersey City Theatre Center, Frank Silvera’s Writers Workshop, and Melancholics Anonymous.